Andoni Zubizarreta: Style of play

-Nicknamed "Zubi" throughout his career, Zubizarreta was regarded as one of the best goalkeepers in the world in his prime, and was considered to be one of Spain's and Barcelona's greatest and most successful goalkeepers ever.
-He was highly consistent, level-headed and effective, with an excellent positional sense above all things, and he favoured an efficient rather than spectacular style although he was also capable of producing decisive saves due to his good shot-stopping abilities.
-He also stood out for his intelligence, composure and charismatic leadership in goal, which enabled him to organise his back-line and inspire a sense of calm and confidence in his defenders; he was also known for his work-rate and longevity, as well as his ability to rush off his line.
+Nicknamed "Zubi" throughout his career, Zubizarreta was regarded as one of the leading goalkeepers of his generation in his prime, and as one of Spain's and Barcelona's greatest and most successful ones.
+He was known for his consistency, composure and effectiveness, with an excellent positional sense above all things, and was noted for favouring an efficient rather than spectacular style although he was also capable of producing decisive saves due to his good shot-stopping abilities.
+He also stood out for his intelligence, composure and leadership in goal, which enabled him to organise his back-line and inspire a sense of calm and confidence in his defenders.
+He was also known for his work-rate and his willingness to come off his line.

 In spite of Barcelona's passing-based playing style under Johan Cruyff, which also saw his defenders and goalkeepers given more responsibilities in terms of retaining possession and playing the ball out from the back, Zubizarreta was not particularly adept with the ball at his feet.
 His limited technical skills were a frequent source of criticism from his manager, and eventually led to the former's departure from the club in 1994.